zshzebra/svelte-multi-filter/README.md

 # Svelte Multi-Filter Store

-A lightweight, type-safe multi-dimensional filter store for Svelte applications.
+A lightweight, type-safe multi-dimensional filter store for Svelte 5 applications.
 This package provides a reactive way to handle complex filtering scenarios with multiple interdependent criteria.

 ## Features

 - 🎯 **Type-safe**: Built with TypeScript for robust type checking
-- ⚡ **Reactive**: Powered by Svelte stores for automatic updates
+- ⚡ **Reactive**: Built for Svelte 5 with runes
 - 🔄 **Interdependent Filters**: Smart handling of filter dependencies
 - 🎨 **Framework Agnostic UI**: Bring your own components
 - 📦 **Zero Dependencies**: Only requires Svelte as a peer dependency